davehunt/davehunt.co.uk/_posts/2016-12-08-my-thoughts-on-jenkins-pipelines.md

 tags: [continuous integration, jenkins, pipelines]
 comments: true
 ---
-## What are Jenkins pipelines?
 Before [Jenkins pipelines][pipeline overview], all job configuration was stored as XML on the server, and only configurable via the web dashboard.
-There are a number of limitations to this approach.
+There are a number of limitations to this approach<!--more-->.
 A few that come to mind are:

 * **Access to configuration is limited** - Either your developers are unable to modify job configurations, or your developers need administrative access to relevant jobs and an understanding of how to configure them.